 Artspace Peterborough was founded by a collective of artists who wanted to create a platform for independent artistic expression outside of traditional institutional galleries.
 The centre was established as a member-driven organization dedicated to supporting contemporary artists and encouraging experimentation with new ideas and forms of artistic practice.

-Key objectives included:
+Key design objectives included:

 Creating a distinctive and recognizable logo that could represent the gallery across multiple contexts.